fenago/deep-learning-for-nlp/Lab Guides/chapter_07/Lab_4.md

-Chapter 7
-How to Prepare Text Data With Keras
+# How to Prepare Text Data With Keras
 You cannot feed raw text directly into deep learning models.
 Text data must be encoded as numbers to be used as input or output for machine learning and deep learning models, such as word embeddings.
 The Keras deep learning library provides some basic tools to help you